The "Great Masquerader"

 Managing hypothyroidism and thyroid disorders is based on your individual health, genetics, hormone levels and medical history.
 The physician will recommend some specialized blood tests to evaluate your thyroid levels.
 This includes a TSH, free and total T4 and T3 levels, and thyroid antibodies to check for autoimmune or Hashimoto’s Hypothyroidism.
 Optimal lab ranges for these may differ from normal conventional ranges.
 Additionally, other laboratory testing may be done to identify possible causes or associations with hypothyroidism, including male and female hormone assays, adrenal hormone assays, vitamin and mineral deficiency evaluations and evaluations for drug, chemical or heavy metal toxicities.

 Based on your history and test results, your integrative physician and thyroid specialist may recommend numerous treatment options, including:

 - Correction of hormonal imbalances

-If you are experiencing any of the symptoms of thyroid disorders, or have been diagnosed with hypothyroidism or another thyroid disorder, call today and setup a consultation with our thyroid doctor in Virginia.
-We gladly serve the Washington DC metro area including Northern Virginia and Maryland.
+If you are experiencing any of the symptoms of thyroid disorders, or have been diagnosed with hypothyroidism or another thyroid disorder, call today and setup a consultation with our thyroid specialist in Northern Virginia.
 Your Rose Wellness professionals can be reached at (571)529-6699.